 Club members use their business experience to help students with mock interviews and assess business proposals.

-As part of the Reepham Food Festival we will again support a Junior MasterChef event on May 10 sponsored by Edwards & Blake.
+As part of the Reepham Food Festival we again supported a Junior MasterChef event on May 10 sponsored by Edwards & Blake.
 More details at www.reeephamfoodfestival.org.uk.

 We provide male role models as reading tutors for youngsters at the Primary School who are falling behind with reading.
 Here is the team learning to read.